Pickup choice is an important factor when playing guitar for the identifiable sound for high gain, saturated and aggressive metal.

 Although a weaker output sent to the amp to a metal player may seem like a disadvantage.

 When in actual fact, passive pickups have been to sound more alive and respond differently compared to an active pickup for the drawback of having to use slightly more gain and distortion from an external source.

 Passive pickups are known to offer a wider dynamic range as they can produce a variety of frequencies making them more versatile for different styles and genres of music.

-They are also sound thick and warm providing great chunky metal tone which can easily be modified to suit your tone based on your ideal sub-genre of metal.
+They are also sound thick and warm providing a great chunky metal tone that can easily be modified to suit your tone based on your ideal sub-genre of metal.

 Passive pickups are also great for lower gain crunch tones as well as heavily saturated tones covering the wide variety of metal sounds and playing styles.

 If you desire a guitar that can pull off warm and articulate cleans then the passive route would be the best option compared to active pickups as active clean tones are known to sound sterile and lifeless.

 Passive is capable depending on the guitar for producing lush and pristine clean tones adding to the versatility of the guitar.

 Keep in mind, however, this is subjective and will come down to personal preference at the end of the day as some players may prefer the active clean tone.